ricoreyes2001/Fit-Explore-Website/README.md

-# Core-Explore Fitness Weebsite
+# Core-Explore Fitness Website
-For the repository of the website, soulsync-fitness in application development.
-You can upload your assigned pages/component to the designated folder.
+For the repository of the website, Core-Explore in application development.
+You can upload your assigned pages/componen t to the designated folder.